nalsi/curriculum_vitae/curriculum_vitae_Kai_20171207.md

 **Posters**

+  * Li, K. & Xu, S. (2017).
+Measuring the impact of R packages.
+Presented in the 80th Annual Meeting of Association for Information Science & Technology (ASIS&T).
+Washington, DC, October 27 - November 1, 2017.
   * Li, K. (2017). *A metadata scheme of the software-data relationship: A proposal*.
 Presented in Research Data Alliance 9th Plenary Meeting, Barcelona, Spain, April 5-8, 2017.
   * Li, K., Ahumada, L., & Desai, B. (2017). *SchoRSys: a scholar recommendation system based on content-based filtering technique and PubMed metadata records*.
 Presented in Drexel University 9th Annual Research Symposium, Philadelphia, Pennsylvania, March 3, 2017.
   * Li, K. (2016). *How much can data citation standards be used for scientific software?
 A crosswalk analysis of data citation standards for software citation needs*.
 Presented in Research Data Alliance 8th Plenary Meeting, Denver, Colorado, September 14-17, 2016.